wayne-wu/webgl-music-visualizer/README.md

 ## Interactivity

-Using dat.GUI and the examples provided in the reference code, make at least THREE aspects of your demo interactive variables.
+Using dat.GUI, make at least THREE aspects of your demo interactive variables.
 For example, you could add a slider to adjust the strength or scale of the noise, change the number of noise octaves, etc.

 Add a button that will restore your fireball to some nice-looking (courtesy of your art direction) defaults. :)